 A quick trip to the grocery store and I saw so many fresh raspberries.
 What would we do if these raspberries were not available all year round?
 We are definitely lucky here in the U.S. Raspberries were on sale with a buy one carton, get one free sale at our local Nob Hill so that made my decision a lot easier :-).

-I used 1 cup of fresh raspberries and but it didn’t make my dessert quite as pink as I had hoped.
+I used 1 1/4 cups of fresh raspberries and but it didn’t make my dessert quite as pink as I had hoped.
 Feel free to add a few drops of beet juice or food coloring if you would like a more vibrant color to this dessert.
 You can even use different fresh fruit like strawberries or blackberries!

 What are some of your favorite fresh raspberry recipes?
 I also love this Gluten Free Chocolate Raspberry Layer Cake!